zdh2292390/zdh2292390.github.io/_pages/about.md

 Prospective Students
 --------------------
 Stevens Institute of Technology is a premier, private research university situated in Hoboken, New Jersey.
+Stevens is the best school for engineering, science, and quantitative finance in the NY metro area and one of the best in the US.
 It is ranked #76 out of 439 National Universities according to US News report.
-Stevens is the best school for engineering, science, and quantitative finance in the NY metro area and one of the best in the US.
-If interested, apply to our [Data Science Ph.D. program](https://www.stevens.edu/program/data-science-phd) and mention my name as expected advisor.
+If interested, please apply to our [Data Science Ph.D. program](https://www.stevens.edu/program/data-science-phd) and mention my name as expected advisor.

 **Ph.D.
 Student Requirements**
-1. With a bachelor’s or master’s degree in Computer Science, Mathematics, Statistics, Finance, or other related disciplines.
+- With a bachelor’s or master’s degree in Computer Science, Mathematics, Statistics, Finance, or other related disciplines.
-2. Have a strong passion for academic research, a thirst for knowledge, curiosity, and enjoyment of the investigative process.
+- Have a strong passion for academic research, a thirst for knowledge, curiosity, and enjoyment of the investigative process.
-3. Hardworking and a high sense of responsibility.
+- Hardworking and a high sense of responsibility.
-4. Excellent communication skills and proficiency in English.
+- Excellent communication skills and proficiency in English.